abhijain2472/Flutter-Android-Development/fluttershare/README.md

 # FlutterShare
-<p> FlutterShare is a cloned version of Instagram.It is made with Firebase cloud database, Funtions, & Storage.Though, it is cloned version but it does not contains all the advance functionalities of instagram.</p>
+<p> FlutterShare is a cloned version of Instagram.
+It is made with a Firebase cloud database, Functions, & Storage.
+Though it is a cloned version it does not contains all the advanced functionalities of Instagram.</p>

 # ✨ Some Screenshots:
 <br><br>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;